 End to end Encryption Definition

 As such, governments, owners of messaging platforms, phone manufacturers, law enforcement agencies and phone companies cannot get to these messages.
-Even if there is a court order for the release of that info.
+Even if there is a court order requiring the release of that info.

 To take the messaging example, end-to-end encryption scrambles data to all but the sender and receiver.
 In addition to Apple and WhatsApp as mentioned above, many other services have added end-to-end encryption to better secure the privacy of their users, who demand it.
 Some of these apps include: